 Why Become an Influencer?

 According to one study, for every $1 spent on influencer marketing, businesses make $6.50.
 And 92% of millennials trust Instagram influencers over traditionally famous celebrities.

 Rather than becoming an influencer for fame or fortune, think of it this way: becoming an influencer could be good for your business.

 It can get you an audience and give you a voice.
 You’ll have a platform you can leverage to suit your needs, like marketing your products, promoting someone else’s products, or gaining traction on a new business venture.

 Becoming an influencer isn’t easy.
 There isn’t a magic word and you can’t wave a magic wand and poof, you’re an influencer.
 It takes time, dedication, and work.
 Let’s go over the steps in that long — but often rewarding — journey below.

 1. Decide on Your Market

-One of the first things you need to do as an aspiring influencer is to find your segment of the market.
+One of the first things you need to do as an aspiring influencer is to

 It’s tempting to try to appeal to anyone who might be interested in your brand, product, or service.
 But here’s the secret: you need to narrow your potential audience in order to grow your audience.